Joebenitus/Hellabyte/plans.md

 **Petabyte**: 2 PB is all US academic research libraries

 **Exabyte**: 5 EB is a text file of all words ever spoken by humans

+**Zettabyte**: 44 ZB is the all the entire internet's data in 2020

+**Yottabyte**: 25 YB is the combined storage capacity of the brains of every human that has ever lived